 - To ensure that an Eligible Young Person moving into semi-independent accommodation is ready and prepared to move;

-- For a young person living in foster care, the first Looked After Children's Review following his or her 16th birthday should consider whether a Staying Put arrangement (whereby the young person remains in the foster home after the age of 18) should be an option.
+- For a young person living in foster care, the first Children in our Care Review following their 16th birthday should consider whether a Staying Put arrangement (whereby the young person remains in the foster home after the age of 18) should be an option.

-It is important that decisions made at Looked After Children's Reviews are implemented and responsibility for actions clearly defined.
+It is important that decisions made at Reviews are implemented and responsibility for actions clearly defined.

-The key plans that should be considered at a Looked After Children's Review are:
+The key plans that should be considered at the Children in our Care Review are:

 - Care Plan;